The Walking Dead season 4: Critical response

-The fourth season of The Walking Dead has been well received from critics.
-On Metacritic, the season holds a score of 75 out of 100, indicating "generally favorable reviews", based on 16 critics.
-On Rotten Tomatoes, the season holds an 81% with an average rating of 7.60 out of 10 based on 32 reviews.
+The fourth season of The Walking Dead has been well received by critics.
+On Metacritic, the season holds a score of 75 out of 100, indicating "generally favorable" reviews, based on 16 critics.
+On Rotten Tomatoes, the season holds an 81% with an average rating of 7.6 out of 10 based on 316 reviews.
 The site's critical consensus reads: "Consistently thrilling, with solid character development and enough gore to please grindhouse fans, this season of The Walking Dead continues to demonstrate why it's one of the best horror shows on television."

 Accolades

 For the 40th Saturn Awards, the fourth season of The Walking Dead received four nominations and three wins.
 The wins were for Best Syndicated/Cable Television Series, Best Supporting Actress on Television (Melissa McBride), and Best Performance by a Younger Actor in a Television Series (Chandler Riggs).
 The only other nomination was for Best Guest Starring Role on Television (David Morrissey).

 The season also received two nominations for the 66th Primetime Creative Arts Emmy Awards: Outstanding Sound Editing for a Series ("Too Far Gone") and Outstanding Special Visual Effects in a Supporting Role ("30 Days Without an Accident").
 Additionally, the season was also nominated for Outstanding Performance by a Stunt Ensemble in a Television Series at the 20th and 21st Screen Actors Guild Awards for both halves of the season, respectively.
 Melissa McBride was nominated for Best Supporting Actress in a Drama Series at the 4th Critics' Choice Television Awards.